 - 6a.
 Communicate your vision to staff and patients - 6b.
 Develop a sustainability practice policy - 6c.
 Measure and evaluate sustainable changes Introduction The fundamentals of human health and survival are under threat from global environmental change brought about by human activities.
-Every sector has its part to play in responding to this global emergency, and the FDI World Dental Federation has said that: "Dentistry as a profession should integrate sustainable development goals into daily practice and support a shift to a green economy in the pursuit of healthy lives and well-being for all through all stages of life."
+Every sector has its part to play in responding to this global emergency, and the FDI World Dental Federation has said that: "Dentistry as a profession should integrate sustainable development goals into daily practice and support a shift to a green economy in the pursuit of healthy lives and wellbeing for all through all stages of life."
 But what does this mean in practice, and how should dental teams go about it?
 This Guide is intended as a practical resource for dental teams wishing take action to make their practice more sustainable.
 Teams can download the document in full, or can pick and mix from the individual "How to" mini-guides within each section.
 The Guide has been developed with funding from Health Education England and accompanies and references a series of more academic articles which will be published in the British Dental Journal in 2019.
 About the Centre for Sustainable Healthcare An independent charity, the Centre for Sustainable Healthcare (CSH) has been leading efforts to incorporate the values of environmental sustainability into the health sector since its establishment in 2008.
 CSH is respected nationally for its work with clinical specialties, which combines research with support for change on the ground, underpinned by wider engagement with patients, and relevant industry and clinical bodies.
 The Centre began working in dentistry in 2015.
 Please contact us with questions about this Guide or if you notice something that needs updating.
 1. Policy statement: Sustainability in Dentistry.
-FDI World Dental Federation, 2017 1.
-Travel
+FDI World Dental Federation, 2017 Sustainable Dentistry: How-to Guide for Dental Practices 1.
+Travel 1.
+Travel Why is it important?